MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/dll-stop-operations.md

     After the call to *Dot11ExtIhvDeinitService*, the IHV Extensions DLL must not call any IHV Extensions function.

 3. Finally, the operating system calls the *DllMain* function in the IHV Extensions DLL with the *fdwReason* parameter set to DLL\_PROCESS\_DETACH.
-For more information about *DllMain* and DLLs, refer to the topic "About Dynamic-Link Libraries" within the Microsoft Windows SDK documentation.
+For more information about *DllMain* and DLLs, see [About Dynamic-Link Libraries](/windows/win32/dlls/about-dynamic-link-libraries).

 For more information about the IHV Extensibility functions, see [Native 802.11 IHV Extensibility Functions](./native-802-11-ihv-extensibility-functions.md).